 This easy Sauteed Mushrooms recipe has a handful of ingredients and lots of flavor!
-These Sauteed Mushrooms are tender, plump, juicy and hearty.
-A quick and simple side dish to serve any day of the week but fabulous enough for a holiday meal!
+Tender white mushrooms are saute in garlic butter and finished with a splash of Balsamic vinegar.
+A quick and simple mushroom side dish sure to become a favorite!

 How To Shop For Mushrooms

-- If possible, it is always best to buy loose mushrooms so you can inspect each one to make sure they are fresh and in good condition.
+- Try to stay away from packaged mushrooms.
+If possible, buy loose mushrooms so you can inspect each one to make sure they are fresh and in good condition.

 - Mushroom caps should be intact and the stems attached.